 Policies and technologies need to be considered to ensure minorities, disadvantaged and disabled people to be connected to ICT networks.

-Promote the development of and access to the ICT services that considers the inclusion of people with disabilities, gender minorities, and specific groups with higher level of vulnerability, while fostering the provision of specialized training as an important component in this regard.
+Promote the development of and access to the Broadband telecommunication infrastructure that considers the inclusion of people with different languages, impairments, gender minorities, the aged, and specific groups with higher level of vulnerability, while fostering the provision of specialized training as an important component in this regard.

-Czech Republic: Promote the development of and access to the ICT services that considers the inclusion of people with disabilities, gender minorities, and specific groups with higher level of vulnerability, while fostering the provision of specialized training as an important component in this regard.
+Czech Republic: Promote the development of and access to the ICT services through telecommunication services that considers the inclusion of people with disabilities, gender minorities, and specific groups with higher level of vulnerability, while fostering the provision of specialized training as an important component in this regard.

-JCA-AHF: Promote the development of and access to the ICT services that considers the inclusion of people with disabilities, gender minorities, and specific groups with higher level of vulnerability, while fostering the provision of specialized training as an important component in this regard.
+JCA-AHF: Promote the development of and access to the ICT services that considers the inclusion of people with different languages, impairments, gender minorities, the aged, and specific groups with higher level of vulnerability, while fostering the provision of specialized training as an important component in this regard.

 Enable appropriate ICT infrastructure access for analphabets

-Expand ICT usage in rural areas develop affordable and easy-to-use devices and build capacities for e- literacy.
+Expand ICT usage in rural areas by development of affordable and easy-to-use devices.

 Czech Republic: Expand ICT usage in rural areas develop affordable and easy-to-use devices and build capacities for e- literacy.

-Promote the development of safe community spaces, such as public schools and libraries, where those unable to afford personal Internet-connected devices can still experience the benefits of the information society.
+Connect safe community spaces, such as public schools and libraries, where those unable to afford personal Internet-connected devices can still experience the benefits of the information society.

 Czech Republic: Promote the development of safe community spaces, such as public schools and libraries, where those unable to afford personal Internet-connected devices can still experience the benefits of the information society.

-Reassess infrastructure investment and policies that takes the needs of poor and marginalized as a starting point.
+Reassess infrastructure investment and policies that takes the needs of the aged, the poor and marginalized as a starting point.

-JCA-AHF: Reassess infrastructure investment and policies that takes the needs of poor and marginalized as a starting point.
+JCA-AHF: Reassess infrastructure investment and policies that takes the needs of the aged, the poor and marginalized as a starting point.

-Promote affordable and inexpensive ICT equipment and their terminals and handsets.
+Promote affordable and inexpensive ICT accessible equipment and their terminals and handsets.

-JCA-AHF: Promote affordable and inexpensive ICT equipment and their terminals and handsets.
+JCA-AHF: Promote affordable and inexpensive ICT accessible equipment and their terminals and handsets.

 Proper data collection, and planning based on such reliable data are essential to avoid duplication of efforts.

-Promote development and implementation of broadband plans and actions for digital inclusion.
+To avoide duplication of Broadband infrastructure development, promote development and implementation of broadband plans and actions for digital inclusion.

 Czech Republic: Promote development and implementation of broadband plans and actions for digital inclusion.